conan-io/docs/tutorial/creating_packages/build_packages.rst

     https://conanv2beta.jfrog.io/artifactory/api/conan/conan --index 0``

-We have already used a Conan recipe that has a ``build()`` method that invokes a build system to build our packages.
-In this tutorial, we will modify that method and explain how you can use it recipe to do things like building and running tests, conditional patching of source code or select the build system you want to use conditionally.
+We already used a Conan recipe that has a ``build()`` method and learned how to use that to invoke a build system and build our packages.
+In this tutorial, we will modify that method and explain how you can use it to do things like building and running tests, conditional patching the source code or select the build system you want to use conditionally.

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub: